DreamAmbitious/terraform_ibmcloud_vpc/readme.md

 4. IP address
 5. SSH Key that ought to be mapped to virtual server.

+### Pre-requisites
+We use the resource group for provisioning of infrastructure already exists.
+Per this project, namespace means resource group name.
+Terraform's data is used for retrieving the resource group id.

+### Pictorial Representation

 As said, a simple provisioning has multiple dependencies on other cloud resources, which is ought to be done in specific order, for example subnet needs to be created after vpc.

 ## Terraform Components